Skip to main content

 5. Please pay attention to the training dates- the training is mandatory and offers a chance to get to know the rest of the team, receive important training tools and resources on working with our participants and hear about the logistics that will help run our programs smoothly.

-If there are any questions or concerns along the way, please reach out!
-Again, here is the link to start the application process.
+If there are any questions or concerns along the way, please reach out.

 We are looking for mentors for all 3 sites.

-TBD site- working with a new community partnership Tuesdays @ UWL Centennial Hall Thursdays @ UWL Centennial Hall
+NEW Site- Community Partnership with the Ho-Chunk Youth and Learning Center located at Three Rivers House Tuesdays @ UWL Centennial Hall Thursdays @ UWL Centennial Hall

 6th-12th grade students